ravi-ojha/ravi-ojha.github.io/_posts/2017-01-14-most-efficient-way-to-find-all-factors-of-a-number-python-cpp.md

 ---
 layout: post
 title: "Most efficient way to find factors of a number - C++ and Python Code"
 description: "First, we will see how to find all factors of a number using brute force.
-Then we will improve upon that to find all factors of a number using the most efficient method code it in C++ as well as Python"
+Then we will improve upon that to find all factors of a number using the most efficient method and code it in C++ as well as Python"
 og_image: "documentation/rookieslab-og.jpg"
 tags: [competitive-programming]
 ---

 A factor of a number `x` is a number `y` if `y` divides `x` without leaving a remainder.
-That is if `x %y == 0` we say that `y` is a factor of `x`.
+That is if `x % y == 0` we say that `y` is a factor of `x`.

 ## How to find factor of a number?